 I spoke to a friend on the phone for 45 minutes.
 We agreed to meet at the gym around 8pm.
 In the meantime, I got a haircut.
 I listened to Swimming by Mac Miller on my way in the rain.
 I got my haircut.
 The lady shaved the skin raw on my neck and it hurt.
 It wasn’t a good haircut.

-Given the way I felt two weeks prior, the fact I was able to write “I am happy” at the end of that journal entry is astonishing; this brings me to my point.
+Given the way I felt two weeks prior, the fact I could write “I am happy” at the end of that page is astonishing.
+That day was so full.
+Everything I wrote really happened and I recall being in awe of how able I was given all my suffering.

 Whatever you’re feeling right now, it won’t last forever.
-So don’t get too excited or down about it.
-Accept it.
+So don’t get too caught up about it.
+Accept it and act.

 Dang.
 Everything worked out.
 I could have never predicted life would go so great over these last couple months.
 I truly feel like I’ve blossomed and I’m actually kind of bummed everything is about to change… again.